 The Canadian Rockies have numerous high peaks and ranges, such as Mount Robson (3,954 m (12,972 ft)) and Mount Columbia (3,747 m (12,293 ft)).
 The Canadian Rockies are composed of shale and limestone.
 Much of the range is protected by national and provincial parks, several of which collectively comprise a World Heritage Site.

-By Kathleen Herrick trip to Paris
+By Victoria Righthouse trip to London